sesh/ready/README.md

 For more, check out `--help`.

+### Optional Dependencies

+There are no required dependencies, but two optional dependencies that enable some additional behaviour:

-You can optionally install the `tld` package to support using the fully-qualified domain name for some checks.
+- Installing the `tld` package adds support for using the fully-qualified domain name for some DNS-related checks.
 This is particularly handy if you need to check a subdomain.
+- Installing `beautifulsoup4` adds support for extracting the Content-Security-Policy from the HTML document instead of the headers.
+This can be common on sites that use static hosting like Github Pages.

 ## Check list